5 Eco-friendly Gift Ideas for Dad

 - Sustainably produced clothing.
 Okay, so with this one, you really could grab Dad some undies or socks, but if you want to be a bit cooler than that, you can grab hightop sneakers, t-shirts, or thongs.
 Etiko has a range of backpacks and bags as well as clothing and everything is ethically sourced and made.
 They are also an Australian company so you are supporting local whilst you support the planet.

 - Gardening stuff.
 If Dad loves to garden, give him some plants for his garden or cuttings from your own.
 Fruit and vegetable plants couldn’t be more of an eco-friendly gift as it’s really the gift that keeps on giving (as long as you have a green thumb) by providing food year after year.
-If Dad often needs a proper clean up after a gardening session, something like this Gardener’s Gift Pack could do the job.
-It is handmade in Australia from all natural ingredients and includes natural insect repellent, charcoal and pumice gardening soap to really clean up those hands, and some bee seed bombs which will attract bees to Dad’s garden.
+If Dad keeps getting attacked by mozzies when he’s outside, try some of this all natural insect repellent.
+It is handmade in Australia from all natural ingredients and works a treat.

 - Eco-friendly bathroom products.
 Shampoo bars, safety razors, body balm, even sustainably sourced toilet paper are all great ways to introduce Dad to a more plastic-free lifestyle and I’m sure he’ll love it once he gets started.